POLST = Provider Orders for

 Who can explain the POLST form and fill it out?

-The patient’s physician, APRN (Advanced Practice Registered Nurse) or another health care provider must explain to the patient or Legally Authorized Representative the nature and content of the form, including any medical interventions or procedures.
+The patient’s physician, APRN (Advanced Practice Registered Nurse), PA (Physician Assistant) or another health care provider must explain to the patient or Legally Authorized Representative the nature and content of the form, including any medical interventions or procedures.
 Additionally, the provider must also explain the difference between the POLST form and an Advance Directive.
-The physician, APRN or other healthcare provider may prepare (or fill in) the form, but it MUST be signed by the patient’s physician or APRN and the patient or their Legally Authorized Representative in order to be valid.
+The physician, APRN, PA or other healthcare provider may prepare (or fill in) the form, but it MUST be signed by the patient’s physician, APRN or PA and the patient or their Legally Authorized Representative in order to be valid.

-Which Physician or Advanced Practice Registered Nurse (APRN) should be signing the POLST form?
+Which Physician, Advanced Practice Registered Nurse (APRN) or Physician Assistant (PA) should be signing the POLST form?

-The law stipulates that the physician or APRN who is co-signing the POLST form with the patient or their Legally Authorized Representative must be a physician or APRN licensed in the state of Hawai‘i and must have examined the patient.
-The intent of this definition is to assure that there has been a professional relationship between the patient and physician or APRN.
+The law stipulates that the physician, APRN or PA who is co-signing the POLST form with the patient or their Legally Authorized Representative must be a physician, APRN or PA licensed in the state of Hawai‘i and must have examined the patient.
+The intent of this definition is to assure that there has been a professional relationship between the patient and physician, APRN or PA.

 What is a Legally Authorized Representative (LAR)?